 Like all families caring for a person with CF, we want them to maintain the best health possible for as long as possible.
 If and when a cure for cystic fibrosis is found, I want my daughter to be in the best health possible to gain maximum benefit from any future ‘cure’.

-I believe that our products and services should be developed in the interests of patients and families, rather than the prosperity of shareholders.
+I believe that our products and services should be developed in the interests of patients and families, rather than the purely for the prosperity of shareholders.
 That’s why I have founded Playphysio is a special form of company known as a ‘social venture’.
 As a ‘Community Interest Company’ (C.I.C.)
 Playphysio is legally bound to deliver on its mission of creating products and services which provide benefits for chronically sick children and their families.
+As C.I.C. we also have an ‘asset lock’ in our company articles.
+This means that when the company makes surplus income this must be paid to a charity.
 In almost all other respects a CIC operates in exactly the same was as any other ‘normal’ company.